stcarrez/ada-awa/awa/docs/AWA_Users.md

 link defined in the mail to finish the registration process.
 The user will authenticate using a password.

-A user can also use an OAuth/OpenID account and be automatically authentified and registered to the application.
+A user can also use an OAuth/OpenID account and be automatically authenticated and registered to the application.
 By using an external authentication server, passwords are not stored in the application.